lydell/elm-watch/docs/server.md

 Those two things are closely related!

+**TL;DR**

+- elm-watch serves the closest index.html file (if any) when the URL is not found, for `Browser.application`.
+- And it then attaches some debug information to help you when you actually 404:ed.
+- Prefer linking to scripts, styles and images with URLs starting with a `/` so they work on any page.

 There’s an old convention in static file servers that when the URL points to a _directory,_ the server looks for an `index.html` file in that directory and serves that.

 _Single page applications_ (which `Browser.application` programs are) brings another convention: Serving the same HTML files for basically all URLs, letting the frontend app handle the URL.